Zylann/godot_voxel/doc/08_api-overview.md

 ### VoxelTerrain
 An infinite, paged terrain made of voxel blocks, all with the same level of detail.
 Voxels are polygonized around the viewer by distance in a large cubic space.

-* Voxel data is streamed using a VoxelStream (e.g. noise image, 3D noise texture, etc).
+* Voxel data is streamed using a VoxelGenerator (e.g. noise image, 3D noise texture, etc).
 * Stores a terrain in a VoxelMap.
 * Supports blocky and smooth terrains.
 * Handles the main Godot \_process() call to update the terrain, load and unload voxel blocks, and generate the mesh and collision.